John William Polidori: Posthumous editions

 His sister Charlotte transcribed Polidori's diaries, but censored "peccant passages" and destroyed the original.
 Based only on the transcription, The Diary of John Polidori was edited by William Michael Rossetti and first published in 1911 by Elkin Mathews (London).
 Reprints of this book, The Diary of Dr. John William Polidori, 1816, relating to Byron, Shelley, etc., was published by Folcroft Library Editions (Folcroft, PA) in 1975, and by Norwood Editions (Norwood, PA) in 1978.
 A new edition of The Diary of John William Polidori was reprinted by Cornell University in 2009.

 Legacy

 Memorials

-A memorial plaque on Polidori's home at 38 Great Pulteney Street was unveiled on 15 July 1998 by the Italian Ambassador, Paolo Galli.
+A memorial plaque on John Polidori's home at 38 Great Pulteney Street was unveiled on 15 July 1998 by the Italian Ambassador, Paolo Galli.

 Appearances in other media

 Film

 Multiple films have depicted John Polidori, and the genesis of the Frankenstein and "Vampyre" stories in 1816: